When ELO Delivered Magic With ‘Face the Music’

 One year later, ELO scored their first Platinum album in the U.S. and significant worldwide success with A New World Record and continued success on the Hot 100.

-When Jeff Lynne’s ELO tour again, tickets will be available here and here.
+Tickets for Jeff Lynne’s ELO “Over and Out” tour are available here and here.

 Watch ELO perform “Strange Magic” on The Midnight Special in 1976